-“I didn’t really have a community, and it was so cool to see people connecting with one another to help each other learn skills and create awesome things,” Chineye Emeghara says, describing how she first discovered her interest in computer science through a Reddit thread.
-Chineye is currently a CS Major at the University of Texas at Austin and will be interning at Microsoft next year.
+“I didn’t really have a community, and it was so cool to see people connecting with one another to help each other learn skills and create awesome things,” Chineye Emeghara said, describing how she first discovered her interest in computer science through a Reddit thread.
+Chineye, a Windows Insider and recent winner of our 2018 Grace Hopper Award, is currently a computer science major at the University of Texas at Austin and will be interning at Microsoft next year.

-“It was the summer of my high school freshman year, and I didn’t really have any plans,” Chineye recalls.
-“I wasn’t that motivated, just reading a lot, and happened to come across a subreddit, r/learningprogramming.
-The thread was titled, ‘What kind of language should I learn first?’ and for some reason, I was just drawn to understanding what these people were talking about.”
+“It was the summer of my high school freshman year, and I didn’t really have any plans,” she said.
+“I wasn’t that motivated, just reading a lot, and happened to come across a subreddit, r/learnprogramming.
+The thread was titled, ‘What kind of language should I learn first?’
+And for some reason, I was just drawn to understanding what these people were talking about.”

 In college, Chineye faced a new set of challenges.
 During the first few weeks of class, she discovered that some students already had a strong grasp of certain programming languages.
 “I would be struggling on the first programs for days and days, while they would have it done in a couple of hours.
-That kind of messes with your head a little bit, but it was those same students who had had the resources—the AP CS classes, the workshops—prior to college.”
+That kind of messes with your head a little bit, but it was those same students who had had the resources—the AP computer science classes, the workshops—prior to college,” she said.

-“I kept learning, and I reached out to my professor, the TA’s, and to other students who were in the same place as me,” Chineye says.
-“It sort of created this community where we could lean on each other and know that with diligence, we could all get through.”
+“I kept learning, and I reached out to my professor, the TAs, and to other students who were in the same place as me,” Chineye said.
+“It sort of created this community where we could lean on each other and know, that with diligence, we could all get through.”

-She describes her first year as not only about building her programming skills, but also strengthening her learning muscle — « I had to learn how to learn.”
+She describes her first year as not only building her programming skills, but also strengthening her learning muscle. « I had to learn how to learn,” she said.

-“Learning Java was one of the biggest learning curves of my life, and at the time, I thought ‘I just need to know Java—that’s everything.’”
-Chineye explains.
+“Learning Java was one of the biggest learning curves of my life, and at the time, I thought ‘I just need to know Java—that’s everything,’” Chineye said.
 “But in reality, it was a lot bigger than that.
-In the process, I built the foundation to utilize my resources—like tutoring or my TA or my professor.
+In the process, I built the foundation to utilize my resources—like tutoring, or my TA, or my professor.
 I learned how to network, make connections, and study smarter.
 Even how to utilize the internet better to find out what I need to know.
 So learning how to learn Java aided me later in being able to pick up Python and C#.
-It gave me a skill set and a perseverance to learn anything else I want to, even quicker for the future.”
+It gave me a skillset and a perseverance to learn anything else I want to, even quicker for the future.”

-Some people have downplayed Chineye’s achievements, saying that she was accepted to her CS program as a result of a diversity quota, rather than her own merit.
+Some people have downplayed Chineye’s achievements, saying that she was accepted to her computer program as a result of a diversity quota, rather than her own merit.
 Chineye has felt the pressure to prove the doubters wrong by excelling above and beyond—a feeling that many women in tech have similarly expressed.

-“It would really help to ensure that young women, young black women, even from K-12, have access to resources to learn about the different careers that they can have in tech,” she says.
-“Showing girls that they can pursue the passions that they already have, whether it’s fashion or music or sports, through technology.
+Chineye’s parents, who emigrated from Nigeria to make sure their children would have better opportunities, have helped her stay motivated.
+She believes the future of technology must include diverse women like herself.
+“It would really help to ensure that young women, young black women, even from K-12, have access to resources to learn about the different careers that they can have in tech,” she said.
+“Showing girls that they can pursue the passions that they already have, whether it’s fashion, or music, or sports, through technology.
 Just someone saying, ‘Hey, computer science is a possibility for you.
 Explore it.’”

-It’s still early for Chineye to say exactly where she’ll be after college, but right now she’s fascinated by mixed reality as well as tech’s potential for improving lives in developing countries.
-Ultimately, she knows she’ll be building a career doing “something really innovative that’s definitely pushing the boundaries and making the world a better place.
-I think that’s the most important thing.”
+It’s still early for Chineye to say exactly where she’ll do after college, but right now she’s fascinated by mixed reality, as well as tech’s potential for improving lives in developing countries.
+Ultimately, she knows she’ll be focused on building technology for the future.
+“Something really innovative that’s definitely pushing the boundaries and making the world a better place, » she said. « I think that’s the most important thing.”